Consortium International pour la Recherche Circadienne sur l'AVC (CIRCA)

 The CIRCA seminar series brings together leaders in the fields of ciradian biology and stroke research to deliver talks that explore the complex interactions between circadian rythums and stroke pathophysiology.

-The next CIRCA talk will be:
+The next CIRCA talk:

 Please email to register

 16th October 2023 Prof. Christopher Colwell, UCLA, "Potential of Circadian Based Interventions in Diseases of the Nervous System including White Matter Stroke: pre-clinical evidence".

 - 18th-19th September 2023 "Leducq Circadian Network Meeting 2023" University of Oxford.

 8th June 2023, Prof. David Ray, University of Oxford, "Circadian control of glucocorticoid action in inflammation, and energy metabolism”.